Bobby Keys: Career

 Keys and Mick Jagger also became close in the early 1970s, with Keys serving as best man at Jagger's wedding.
 Together with Jim Price on trumpet, Keys toured with the Stones from 1970 to 1973.
 Along with trumpeter Steve Madaio and fellow saxophonist Trevor Lawrence, Keys continued as a touring member for the first half of the 1973 European tour before leaving in Frankfurt, Germany on September 30.
 According to legend, Keys was abruptly dismissed by an incensed Jagger after filling a bathtub with Dom Perignon champagne (resulting in a debt to the band that significantly exceeded his entire salary for the tour) and drinking most of it.
 Although Keys did not dispute the veracity of the incident, he subsequently maintained in his memoir that he left the tour of his own volition to curtail his heroin addiction for the sake of his family.
 As a result of his strained relationship with Jagger, Keys only guested on some shows of the 1975 and 1978 American tours, missing the 1976 European tour completely.

 Richards recalled Keys overcoming Jagger's objections to returning to the band:

-Keys performed on only four tracks on the 1981 tour, on which Ernie Watts was the saxophonist.
+Keys shared saxophone duties with Ernie Watts on the 1981 tour, performing on a total of 10 songs out of a 23 song set.
 Keys was reinstated as the band's main touring saxophonist on the 1982 European Tour, together with Gene Barge.
 Keys played with the Stones on all subsequent tours up to his death.

 Prior to touring with the Stones, Keys played with Delaney & Bonnie and Friends with Eric Clapton and George Harrison in 1969.
 In particular, during the year 1970 he gave a series of notable performances.
 Keys started the year working on Clapton's first solo LP.
 With Leon Russell, he supported Joe Cocker on the 48-city Mad Dogs & Englishmen tour; the live album Mad Dogs & Englishmen was released later in the year, followed by a concert movie in 1971.
 During the tour, Cocker and the band were accompanied by a largely American entourage, including a choir, friends, wives, children, groupies and a single dog named Canina; the entire group numbered almost 40 people.
 After work on George Harrison's All Things Must Pass and more Sticky Fingers tracks, he joined the Rolling Stones for their fall 1970 European tour.